flytegg/twilight/README.md

 **Suggestion**

-Not removing players from the Map when they quit can cause Memory Leaks, so it's best to clean up everything when they quot to be safe!
+Not removing players from the Map when they quit can cause Memory Leaks, so it's best to clean up everything when they quit to be safe!

 ```kotlin
 val quit = event<PlayerQuitEvent> {